hanbintan2003/AI_Summarizer/README.md

 ## API Setup

-In order to use the Article Extractor and Summarizer API, you need to sign up on RapidAPI and get your API key.
+In order to use the Article Extractor and Summarizer API, you need to sign up on RapidAPI and get your API key from https://rapidapi.com/restyler/api/article-extractor-and-summarizer.
 Once you have your key, add it to your `.env` file:

 ```bash
 REACT_APP_RAPIDAPI_KEY=your_api_key_here